Clint Lorance: Appeals and post-conviction developments

+Having exhausted his direct appeals, Lorance filed for post-conviction relief from his court-martial convictions in federal district court.
+Three days later, President Trump issued a full and unconditional pardon to Lorance.
+Lorance accepted the pardon, resulting in his release from custody.

 Pardon

-Campaign for Pardon
+Campaign for pardon

 Lorance became a cause célèbre among conservative commentators and activists.
 In January 2015, supporters of Lorance created a petition on the White House website asking President Barack Obama to grant a presidential pardon to Lorance.
 It received 124,966 signatures.
 In its response to the petition, the White House said that requests for executive clemency for federal offenses should be directed to the Office of the Pardon Attorney in the U.S. Department of Justice.